-Grants are the holy grail of financial aid.
-The government normally distributes grants based on financial need, rather than merit.
+The government usually distributes grants based on financial need rather than merit.
 Receiving a grant can reduce the amount of student loans you need to borrow.

 There are five types of government-issued grants:

-- Federal Pell Grants: As of 2017, low-income undergraduate students working toward a bachelor’s degree can receive up to $5,920 per year to pay for school.
+- Federal Pell Grants: For the 2021-22 school year, low-income undergraduate students working toward a bachelor’s degree can receive up to $6,495 per year to pay for school.

 - Federal Supplemental Educational Opportunity Grants (FSEOG): If you have not yet received a bachelor’s or graduate degree, you might be eligible for up to $4,000 per year.
 Aid is dependent on the availability of funds at the school you attend.

-- Teacher Education Assistance for College and Higher Education (TEACH): Teachers pursuing a bachelor’s or graduate degree can receive up to $3,736 per year in grants.
-However, you must agree to teach for at least four years in a low-income school.
+- Teacher Education Assistance for College and Higher Education (TEACH): Teachers pursuing a bachelor’s or graduate degree can receive up to $4,000 per year in grants.
+To be eligible for this grant, you must agree to teach for at least four years in a high-need field at a low-income school.

-- Iraq and Afghanistan Service Grants: If your parent or guardian was a member of the military and died during their service in Iraq or Afghanistan, you could receive up to $5,529.28 per year.
+- Iraq and Afghanistan Service Grants: If your parent or guardian was a member of the military and died during their service in Iraq or Afghanistan, you could receive up to $5,983.34 for the 2021-22 year (this amount changes annually).
 You can only receive this grant if you’re ineligible for Pell Grants.

 - State-issued grants: Beyond grants from the federal government, you might also be eligible for grants from your state.